Peter Navarro Touts His Qualifications on Unproven Coronavirus Drug: ‘I’m a Social Scientist’

 “So why is Dr. Anthony Fauci, the lead infectious-disease doctor in this country, wrong about this?”
 Berman wondered aloud.

-“I’ll let him speak for himself but I’ll have to words for you: second opinion,” the Trump aide replied.
+“I’ll let him speak for himself, but I’ll have two words for you: second opinion,” the Trump aide replied.
 “In terms of the studies that exist, I think you would grant me that there are numerous studies on this, which show preliminary therapeutics.”

 The CNN host cut Navarro off, asking him what exactly were his qualifications to take on a top medical expert on matters of medicine and disease.